Pylons/pastedeploy/docs/index.rst

 .. note::

-   Filenames are never considered relative to the current working directory, as that is a unpredictable location.
+   Filenames are never considered relative to the current working directory, as that is an unpredictable location.
 Generally when a URI has a context it will be seen as relative to that context;
    for example, if you have a ``config:`` URI inside another configuration file, the path is considered relative to the